Oka Laila Kosam: Filming

 The principal photography commenced on 12 December 2013 in Hyderabad and the first schedule was wrapped up nearly on 26 December 2013.
 The second schedule began in January 2014 and some crucial scenes were shot in that schedule at Hyderabad.
 The second schedule was wrapped up on 11 January 2014.
 After a gap due to Akkineni Nageswara Rao's death, Naga Chaitanya joined the film's shoot in February 2014.
 In mid-February 2014, it was reported that the film is in its third and last major schedule and majority of the talkie part was said to be wrapped up with patchwork and songs remained to be shot.
 The shooting continued at Annapurna Studios where some crucial scenes on the lead were shot.
 At the same time, it was announced that the talkie part of the film would be wrapped up by April 2014 and after shooting the songs in abroad, the film's shoot will be wrapped up thus making it a summer release.

 On 18 March, Vijay declared that 60% of the film's shoot has been wrapped.
 In the end of March, a fight sequence was shot on Naga Chaitanya which was choreographed by Ram-Lakshman.
 The shoot then continued in locales of Hyderabad in mid-April 2014 where scenes on principal cast were shot.
 It was expected then that the principal photography would end in span of a month.
 On 20 May 2014 Pooja Hegde informed via Twitter that the film's talkie part has been wrapped up and only the songs are left to be shot.
 In the first week of June, it was reported that 3 songs will be shot at Switzerland from 12 to 25 June 2014.
 Because of the songs shoot, Chaitanya could not attend the promotional activities of Autonagar Surya prior to the film's release.
 The filming continued in the second week of July 2014 at Interlaken at Switzerland where a song was shot on the lead pair.
 Part of the song's shoot included the lead pair paragliding.
 On 2 August, it was announced that the film's shoot is in the final stages.
 A week later, the film entered post production phase.

 Music

 Anoop Rubens composed the film's soundtrack and the background score marking his second collaboration with Vijay Kumar Konda.
 In the second week of August 2014, Vijay revealed that the soundtrack would feature a remixed version of the song Oka Laila Kosam from the film Ramudu Kaadu Krishnudu after which this film is titled.
-It was reported in mid-August 2014 that the film's soundtrack is scheduled for a release on 15 August 2014 with one of the songs being launched at Hyderabad and two songs being launched at PVP Mall in Vijayawada.
+It was reported in mid-August 2014 that the film's soundtrack is scheduled for a release on 15 August 2014 with one of the songs being launched at Hyderabad and two songs being launched at PVP Square Mall in Vijayawada.
 The film's soundtrack was purchased and marketed by Aditya Music.
 The platinum disc function was held on 20 September 2014, at the Shilpakala Vedika in Hyderabad, which coincides with the 100th day celebrations of Manam.